$\mathbb{K}$-framings and $\mathbb{K}$-quadratic forms on surfaces

 {\bf Convention}: Let $\gamma_1$ and $\gamma_2$ be paths on $\Sigma$, and suppose the endpoint of $\gamma_1$ equals the start point of $\gamma_2$.
 Then we denote by the concatenation $\gamma_1\gamma_2$ the path traversing $\gamma_1$ first, then $\gamma_2$.

 {\bf Acknowledgement}: The author would like to thank Anton Alekseev, Yusuke Kuno, Sergei Merkulov, Florian Naef, Paul Norbury, Kento Sakai, Arthur Souli\'e and Toyo Taniguchi for helpful discussions, some of which go back to about 10 years ago.
+Moreover he would like to express his gratitude to Nick Salter for letting him know Apisa-Salter \cite{ApisaSalter} and other interesting works.
 The present research is supported in part by the grants JSPS KAKENHI 18K03283 , 19H01784 , 20H00115 , 22H01125 , 22H01120, 23K22391 and the joint project between OIST (Hikami Unit) and University of Tokyo.